DS-RF/Yambo_examples/README.md

 Configure the system and compile the code:

-> ./configure --enable-memory-profile --enable-dp
+> ./configure --enable-memory-profile --enable-dp --enable-open-mp
 > make all

-*--enable-memory-profile* is necessary in order to have information in Yambo output about used memory
+*--enable-memory-profile* is necessary in order to have information in Yambo output about used memory,
-*--enable-dp* asks to compile the code with double precision necessary for optical calculations
+*--enable-dp* asks to compile the code with double precision necessary for optical calculations,
+*--enable-open-mp* tag asks to compile hybrid OpenMP/MPI version of the code.

 After the compilation (~4hrs) the yambo/bin directory will contain the following executables: